fdefelici/vs-funreal/docs/DETAILS.md

 # FUnreal 'under the hood'

-While executing operations, `FUnreal` tryies to keep UE Project consistent - following UE standard and best practices - doing all the heavy lift for your.
+While executing operations, `FUnreal` tryies to keep UE Project consistent - following UE standards and best practices - doing all the heavy lift for your.

 Here a the detail of the project items that will be checked and potentially updated when doing operation on the following elements:
 * [Plugin](#plugin)